WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 order to retrieve this document.
 Typically, a server would have many TGs provisioned, and each TG is associated with a specific customer which will connect to it.
-The customer ID would be associated with the TGs it is permmitted to access, and that same customer ID would normally be placed into the OAuth token that the client obtains during login.
+The customer ID would be associated with the TGs it is permitted to access, and that same customer ID would normally be placed into the OAuth token that the client obtains during login.
 This allows the origin server to determine who the customer is, and what TG(s) they are allowed to connect to.
 This is standard